The Early Days: Presbyterian Meeting House Burial Ground

 Moses Hepburn: A Legacy in His Own Right

 One of the children William had with Esther was Moses.
-Moses carved out his legacy, becoming a trustee of the Methodist Church’s Davis Chapel.
-Recognized as a “prominent free black business leader,” he voiced concerns about the retrocession’s adverse effects on Virginia’s black community.
-Moses was politically active despite not having voting rights.
+Moses carved out his legacy, becoming a trustee of the Methodist Church’s Davis Chapel, now known as the Roberts Memorial United Methodist Church, the oldest Black Methodist Church in Alexandria and an active congregation to this day.
+Recognized as a “prominent free black business leader,” Moses voiced concerns about the retrocession’s adverse effects on Virginia’s Black community.
+Despite not having voting rights, he remained politically active.

 Erected in memory of AGNES the late wife of WILLIAM HEPBURN who departed this life 7th June 1814.
 She was distinguished for simplicity of manner and unfeigned piety.
 Having lived in the fear of the God she died in peace, in her eighty seventh year. |